ematvey/pybacktest/README.md

  * E-ratio entry analysis
  * Generate equity curve class from AmiBroker's tradelist

+## Examples
+Run `python test.py` to backtest simple MA crossover strategy.
+You might have to install some dependencies.

 ## Basic workflow
 ### Simple backtest
 You will need a dataset, represented as iterable over datapoints, or iterable over iterables over datapoints (i.e. list of lists of bars, like in future chain).
 Datapoint could be any format you desire, but current implementation assumes that datapoints at least have attribute `C` for close price.
 Easy to change that though.